Imported from: Google Blogger site

 |

-In both Vignettes 1, 2, and 3, a classic Smillie detail can be seen on the sign held by a man near the junction of the trail and railroad tracks.
+Vignettes 1, 2, and 3, include a classic Smillie tiny detail.
+Look carefully at the sign held by a man at the junction of the trail and railroad tracks.
 The sign is only 0.083 inches wide (2.1 mm), but engraved in microscopic letters is the warning, "Look Out For Bell Rings."
-The enlargement of the sign was scanned from the Peruvian bond in Figufre 7.
+The enlargement of the sign in Figure 7 was scanned from the Peruvian bond.
 Even when scanned at 12800 dpi, the lettering is still hard to decipher.
-The lettering on the sign in the three Smillie vignettes is identical.
+The lettering on the sign in the three Crossing vignettes appears identical.

 |